-Lafayette will celebrate Ahl’s career this weekend with a two-day symposium on Italian Renaissance art, culminating in a recital featuring celebrated soprano Leah Crocetto (see bottom).
+Lafayette will celebrate Ahl’s career Nov.
+9-10 with a symposium on Italian Renaissance art, culminating in a recital featuring celebrated soprano Leah Crocetto (see bottom).

 Ahl has always been interested in art.
 When she was a student at Sarah Lawrence College in New York, initially with the ambition of attending law school, her history professor suggested that she study in Italy on the College’s summer program and arranged for a scholarship.

 The rest is art history.
 Ahl discovered quickly that she wanted to devote her life to the study of art.
 Ahl’s passion is her field’s analytical nature: Art history professors must become experts in many fields.
 Ahl devours books on history, religion, and literature.

 As a graduate student at University of Virginia, she became fascinated with 15th-century Italian art.
 “It spoke to me,” she says.
 It was a richly varied age of faith and political intrigue in which art figured heavily.
 Every city, village, and town commissioned sculpture, paintings, and architecture.
 Fra Angelico, a Dominican friar who also was a painter, became a focal point for her research, culminating in several articles and a major book.

 When she accepted the job at Lafayette, the College had only begun to admit women seven years earlier.

 As years passed, Ahl became a renowned authority on Italian art, lecturing, publishing her discoveries, and helping to curate exhibitions in Italy and the United States.
 Team-teaching summer interim courses with Professor Rado Pribic, Ahl brought students to Italy, where they researched many of the same works that so moved her as a student.